-Whether you work shoreside or at sea, you have a right to fair compensation for your maritime repetitive use injury.
-With decades of experience handling maritime injury cases like yours coast-to-coast, the maritime injury attorneys of Anderson Carey Williams & Neidzwski will fight any maritime company or insurance company that is more concerned with their bottom line than giving you fair compensation for your injury.
-To schedule your free initial case consultation concerning what Anderson Carey Williams & Neidzwski can do for your maritime repetitive use injury case, call 1 (800) 262-8529 today.
+Whether you work shoreside or at sea, you have the right to fair compensation for your maritime repetitive use injury.
+With decades of experience handling maritime injury cases coast-to-coast, the maritime injury attorneys of Anderson Carey Williams & Neidzwski can help you get the fair compensation you deserve from a maritime or insurance company that is more concerned about the bottom line than you and your injury.
+To schedule your free initial case consultation concerning what Anderson Carey Williams & Neidzwski can do for you in regards to your maritime repetitive use injury case, call 1 (800) 262-8529 today.

-Whether you are a fish processor or an able-bodied seaman on a merchant marine, the conditions that surround working for a vessel or at sea make repetitive-use injuries common to maritime employees.
+Whether you are a fish processor or an able-bodied seaman, the conditions that surround working for a vessel or at sea make repetitive-use injuries common to maritime employees.
 The vibration of the engine and equipment, the unsteadiness of the decks, the heaviness of the cargo, and the awkward movements in cramped spaces are all examples of environmental contributions to repetitive use injuries in the maritime sphere.
 Negligence in repetitive use injury cases can be found in things like failure to teach proper ship-board lifting techniques, failure to implement sound reduction or provide ear safety equipment, and failure to properly maintain equipment for reasonable ease of use.